HW-PlayersPatch/Development/Props/Taiidan_Changes_Prop.md

 * **Default tactics change:** `Defensive => Passive`

 ### Defenders
 *Defenders are currently garbage; their price tag is okay, but their survivability and killing efficienty is just awful.
 This unit is designed to hold key objectives against fighters, but is currently a minor annoyance at best.
 Throw in the unit cap to ensure they're always outnumbered, add in the difficulty docking, and you realise there is no current reason to ever make this unit.
-These changes aim at make this unit a reliable fighter killer.*
+These changes aim at making this unit a reliable fighter killer:*
 * **Max HP up:** `360 => 400 (+11%)`
 * **Unit caps raised 1.25x:**
   * `12 => 15` in `small`